Pick your app

 export default App;

-This creates a Login component to handle our auth flow.
+We created a Login component to handle our auth flow.
 Of note is auth.sendMagicCode and auth.signInWithMagicCode.

 On successful validation, Instant's backend will return a user object with a refresh token.
 The client SDK will then restart the websocket connection with Instant's sync layer and provide the refresh token.